7711 A two-fold paper screen painted in ink and colour on a buff and gold ground with the Uji River and lotus beneath its renowned bridge

 The depiction of the famous bridge at Uji is from a genre of Yamato-e (Japanese painting) known as meisho-e (paintings of famous places).

 In the 11th century, Uji became home to the Pure Land (Jōdo) Buddhist temple Byodoin and its famous Hōōdō (Phoenix Hall).
 The temple and its grounds were a replica of Amida Buddha’s Western Paradise, a three dimensional construction based on the Kanmuryōjukyō (Contemplation Sutra).
 Such literal manifestations of imaginary locations helped the aristocracy envision Paradise, a place they clearly hoped to return to after death.
-If these screens are read in the light of religious connotations then perhaps the bridge represents the connection between this land and the Pure Land.
+In the light of religious connotations perhaps the bridge represents the connection between this land and the Pure Land.